Being a physiotherapist for almost a decade has taught me tons of dexterity when it comes to the intricacies of human anatomy.

 1. Obesity

-Being overweight makes your joints and muscles fragile and prone to wear and tear even if you are resting on a recliner.
-And since your lower torso or legs are dangling while sitting on a recliner, the pressure drastically increases causing inevitable aches.
+Being overweight makes your joints and muscles fragile and prone to wear and tear, even if you are resting on a recliner.
+Since your lower torso or legs are dangling while sitting on a recliner, the pressure drastically increases, causing inevitable aches.

 Henceforth, losing weight can ensure a drastic change in your mental and physical well-being as it relieves pressure on your muscles and joints.
 You can also try bariatric recliners as they offer a good soution to your problem.